Morgan Stanley executives offer cautious outlook after profit beat

 In investment management, its smallest business, Morgan Stanley reported a 17% rise in revenue, to $764 million.

-Gorman complimented Morgan Stanley’s trading and investment banking businesses for being resilient in a shaky quarter, and said management is focused on keeping the bank stable and prosperous over the long term.
+Gorman complimented Morgan Stanley’s trading and investment banking businesses for being resilient in a shaky quarter, and said management is focussed on keeping the bank stable and prosperous over the long term.

 “There remains tremendous upside here,” he said.